 With the increased availability of real-world data (RWD), the use of real-world evidence (RWE) to inform healthcare decision-making has been gaining increased salience.
 Although acceptance of RWE in regulatory decision-making is not yet universal, several countries have integrated RWE in their HTA process.
-Although the United Kingdom, the United States, Europe, and some Asian countries have developed guidance documents on the use of real-world evidence in HTA to ensure the appropriate use and application of RWE in the HTA process.
+Although acceptance of RWE in their HTA process.
+Canada, the United Kingdom, the United States, Europe, and some Asian countries have developed guidance documents on the use of real-world evidence in HTA to ensure the appropriate use and application of RWE in the HTA process.
 This document aims to develop methodological standards for the use of RWE in the clinical evaluation of health technologies in the context of the Philippines.
 This specialized methods guide shall be interpreted and used together with the overarching HTA methods guide - the 2nd edition of the Philippine HTA Methods Guide.
+[11]